kainos-birmingham-academy-2026/team3-frontend/README.md

 - On success: redirects to `/job-role-list`
 - On validation failure: re-renders the form with the backend validation messages
 - On insufficient permissions: renders the access restricted page
 - On an unauthorised backend response: clears the session and redirects to `/login`

+### `GET /job-role-edit/:id`

+Renders the edit form for an existing job role.

+- Requires an authenticated administrator session
+- Loads the selected role and its capability, band, and location options from the backend
+- Pre-populates the form with the role's current values
+- Allows an existing closing date in the past to remain selectable

+### `POST /job-role-edit`

+Updates a job role through the backend `PATCH /job-roles/:id` endpoint.

+- Requires an authenticated administrator session
+- On success: redirects to `/job-role-list/:id`
+- On validation failure: re-renders the form with the submitted values and backend validation messages
+- On insufficient permissions or a missing role: re-renders the form with an appropriate error
+- On an unauthorised backend response: clears the session and redirects to `/login`

 ### `GET /job-applications/admin`